kaede0e/two-species-genome-comparison-pipeline/case_study.md

 The count files give you how many CDS/TE are found within the syn/inv regions on the last column.
 The bpoverlap files give you how many basepairs of CDS/TE are found to overlap with syn/inv regions on the last column.

-Using these data, we can visualize and do deeper statistical analyses about inversion vs syntenic region with respect to CDS and TE content.
+Using these data, we can visualize and analyze trends in inversion vs syntenic region with respect to CDS and TE content.
 For instance, we can ask questions like
 "Are there more CDS in the syntenic region than inverted regions?"
 "What type of TEs are most prevaent in the genome?
 Are there differences in syn/inv regions?"
 "Does the trend you see differ between different genera?"